University of Wisconsin–Parkside: Origins and formative years

 In February 1969, a bill introduced in the State Assembly limited UW–Parkside enrollment to 30,000, with the university's master plan envisioning eventual enrollment of 25,000.
 In September 1969, the university accepted its first students, holding classes in Greenquist Hall.
 Enrollment across the three campus sites (including the two former two-year UW Centers in Kenosha and Racine) was 2,911.
 In November the same year, students chose the name "Rangers" for the university's athletics teams.
 In May 1970, a host of dignitaries were invited to officially dedicate the new university at the end of its first year.
 In June the first cohort of 36 students graduated at a modest ceremony in Greenquist Hall with 500 attendees.
 George Becker of Kenosha was the first to receive his diploma.

 In April 1971 the first UW–Parkside student government was elected, and in October that year the State Legislature approved a bill to merge the four-campus University of Wisconsin with the Wisconsin State Universities, creating the University of Wisconsin System.
 The move had a profound effect on the growth of the UW–Parkside campus.
-In December 1971, three UW–Parkside researchers, Eugene Goodman, Ben Greenebaum, Michael Marron, received a United States Navy grant to study the effects of a proposed Navy communications system, Project Sanguine, on the cells of slime mold.
+In December 1971, three UW–Parkside researchers, Eugene Goodman, Ben Greenebaum and Michael Marron, received a United States Navy grant to study the effects of a proposed Navy communications system, Project Sanguine, on the cells of slime mold.
 Since then, the three researchers and others have received hundreds of thousands of dollars in further grants to study the effects of the communication system on living organisms.

 In Summer 1972, UW–Parkside runner Lucien Rosa competed in the Olympic marathon in Munich, representing his home country of Ceylon (now Sri Lanka).
 He later became the head men's cross country and track coach at the university.
 In September that year, the Library/Learning Center and the Physical Education Building opened to the public.
 The library's collection included 200,000 books and 1,700 periodicals, and later grew to include more than 365,000 volumes, 1,680 periodicals, 4,720 maps and 11,600 audio/visual titles.
 In March 1973, assistant life sciences professor Omar Amin discovered a new species of tiny parasitic worm in the Pike River and named it Acanthocephalus parksidei after the university.
 In June the same year, the first UW–Parkside Alumni Association was founded, for the around 1,200 alumni of the university.